papargyri/Countries/README.md

 # Countries
-Countries in the form of
+Countries in the form of:
 - dropdown list (txt)
 - python list